Giants (web series)

-Giants is an American web series created by James Bland and starring Bland, Sean Samuels, and Vanessa Baiden as the lead characters.
+Giants is an American web series created by James Bland and starring Bland, Sean Samuels, and Vanessa Baden as the lead characters.
 The series premiered on Issa Rae's YouTube channel on January 25, 2017.
 A second season premiered on the same channel in 2018.
 Both seasons were financed by crowdfunding campaigns on Indiegogo.
 It has since been acquired and released for streaming on BET+.

 The series has won numerous accolades, including two Daytime Emmy Awards, a Streamy Award, and multiple Indie Series Awards.
 The series received praise from the media for its depiction of mental illness in the African American community.

 Plot

 Giants chronicles the trials and tribulations of three African American friends as they approach their thirties, each battling their own inner "giants" as they navigate adulthood.

 Background

 Bland worked on several other series before writing Giants, and following the success of Issa Rae's Awkward Black Girl, he felt inspired to make his own series.
 After writing the first season, Bland created an Indiegogo campaign to crowdfund the series.
 Rae and actor Jussie Smollett subsequently came on board as executive producers.